mergeandvary/mergeandvary.github.io/_posts/2016-04-03-welcome-to-jekyll.markdown

 Now that I've got the basic styles set up how I want and I started putting this content in the example post in the _posts folder, I'm going to have a go at putting this up on github.

 First I create a new repo on my github page: <a href="https://github.com/new">Create New Git Repo</a>

+Once you create the github repo it gives some instructions to initialise the github repository.
+So fire up terminal and navigate to the Jekyll folder.
+{% highlight ruby %}
+git init
+git add *
+git commit -a -m "first commit" git remote add origin "GITHUB LOCATION" git push -u origin master
+{% endhighlight %}

+Now you go to the github webpage and create a new branch called gh-pages and then go back to the terminal.
+{% highlight ruby %}
+git pull
+git checkout gh-pages
+{% endhighlight %}

+Now when we make changes commit the files and the push the commmits
+{% highlight ruby %}
+git commit -a -m "commit message" git push origin --all
+{% endhighlight %}

+<h2>Problem Online!</h2>
+I encountered a problem once I had the page live.
+The page will go to username.github.io/repositoryname However, when I went there all my style sheets were broken and I had massive icons.
+This was because I hadn't updated my _config.yml to reflect the location of my Jekyll github page.

+For my page this was what I had to add to my _config.yml
+{% highlight ruby %}
+baseurl: "/digitalhumanities" # the subpath of your site, e.g. /blog
+url: "mergeandvary.github.io" # the base hostname & protocol for your site
+{% endhighlight %}